ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why creators think they can outsmart machines.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the absurdity of algorithmic rituals.

 ---